John has recycled metals most of his life and is fascinated by waste that has value. Recycling made him aware of its necessity—and worth.

 An Old Road May Become New Roadbed

 Lime from limestone is mixed with aggregate and silica (sand) and water forming concrete.
-You may have noticed that the concrete you've poured yourself requires spraying with water for a period of time to slow down the curing time resulting in better strength and fewer cracks.
+You may have noticed that the concrete you've poured yourself requires spraying with water for a period of time to slow down the curing time, which results in better strength and fewer cracks.
 This process is known as hydration.
 Once concrete is used, the cement cannot be extracted because of the chemical change that it undergoes.
 Cement is a material that must be mined for all new uses.

 Why Do It?
 For the Economy and Environment